Qstack-xyz/Quadratic-Hub/README.md

  --
 # Quadratic Funding and Voting Hub **SHELL**

-An authoritative guide on the principles, implementation, and applications of Quadratic Funding and Voting.
+An guide on the principles, implementation, and applications of Quadratic Funding and Voting.

 ## Introduction